7 Amazon Kitchen Finds I Bought That Were Worth Every Single Penny

 I used to have a complicated relationship with buying things online.

-I liked the idea of going to a shop, touching things, deciding slowly.
+I liked the idea of going to a shop, touching things, and deciding slowly.

 None of the Amazon kitchen finds on this list cost me more than 100 dollars.